Chepkoech1/Code_challenge_one/README.md

+# PROJECT TITLE
+ -The project title for the following three projects is:
+    -code_challenges
 # NET SALARY CALCULATOR

    # Description
   This program gets the input salary of an employee and calculate the net salary.
 # SPEED DETECTOR